apache/maven-site/content/markdown/repositories/dependencies.md

 ```

 A dependency element does not say in which repository to look for the corresponding artifact.
-That is determined by ????
+That is determined by the settings.xml file and the `repositories` element in the
+pom.xml file and its ancestors.

 ## Dependency Scopes